ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/demo_testing.md

 1. Application repository: [https://github.com/armmbed/mbed-bootloader](https://github.com/armmbed/mbed-bootloader).
-    1. If your target is not merged into `mbed-os` yet you will need to follow the same process as detailed above for adding your fork.
+    1. If your target is not merged into `mbed-os` yet, you will need to follow the same process as detailed above for adding your fork.
 1. Build the image:

     ```